Advertise with Us!

 - Provides control over all the configured machines so that a centralized change can automatically get propagated to all of them

-Q: What do you understand by anti-patterns of DevOps?
+Question: What do you understand by anti-patterns of DevOps?

-A: When a DevOps pattern commonly adopted by other organizations doesn’t work in a specific context and still the organization continues using it, it leads to the adoption of an anti-pattern.
+Answer: When a DevOps pattern commonly adopted by other organizations doesn’t work in a specific context and still the organization continues using it, it leads to the adoption of an anti-pattern.
 In other words, anti-patterns are myths about DevOps.
 Some of the notable anti-patterns are:

 - An organization needs to have a separate DevOps group